mohitmishra786/exploring-os/README.md

-# Exploring Operating Systems: Daily Deep Dive Implementation in C
+# Exploring Operating Systems: 69 Days of Deep Dive Implementation in C

 ## Overview
 This repository is a journey through Operating System concepts, with practical implementations in C. Each day focuses on a specific topic, providing theoretical understanding and hands-on coding experience.